Skip to content

 • Lack of protective equipment: Not wearing eye protection during high-risk work or sports.

-• Drug and alcohol use: Increases the risk of injury.
+• Drug and alcohol use: Increases the risk of trauma.

 • Children’s writing instruments: Pencils and pens are often perceived as harmless but can cause serious eye injuries.

-The incidence of endophthalmitis in open globe injuries is 2–7%.
-Infections from plants or soil particularly often lead to blindness.
+The frequency of endophthalmitis in open globe injuries is 2–7%.
+Infections, especially from plants or soil, often lead to blindness.
 Unlike postoperative endophthalmitis after cataract surgery, endophthalmitis can be caused by virulent organisms such as Bacillus species.
-In orbital foreign bodies, anaerobic infections (including tetanus) should also be considered.
+In orbital foreign bodies, anaerobic infections (e.g., tetanus) should also be considered.

-The diagnosis of open globe injury is made through a combination of detailed history, careful examination, and imaging studies.
-In penetrating ocular trauma, it is important to suspect retained foreign body in all cases with entry wounds and to actively perform CT scans.
+Diagnosis of open globe injury involves a combination of detailed history taking, careful examination, and imaging studies.
+In penetrating ocular trauma, suspect retained foreign bodies, and consider CT if examination is insufficient or if intraocular foreign body (IOFB) is suspected 4).

-B-mode ultrasoundEvaluation of posterior segment when view is poorAvoid pressure if open globe is suspected
+B-mode ultrasoundPosterior segment evaluation when view is poorAvoid pressure if open globe is suspected

 X-raySimple detection of metallic foreign bodiesDetectable if length ≥2 mm and thickness ≥0.4 mm